meta-llama/llama-stack/docs/source/playground/index.md

   - Under the hood, it uses Llama Stack's `/<resources>/list` API to get information about each resources.
   - Please visit [Core Concepts](https://llama-stack.readthedocs.io/en/latest/concepts/index.html) for more details about the resources.

-## Starting the Playground UI
+## Starting the Llama Stack Playground

-To start the Playground UI, run the following commands:
+To start the Llama Stack Playground, run the following commands:

 1. Start up the Llama Stack API server